-As for the Crusades themselves, well, the Ninth Crusade got going right after the Eighth collapsed; in fact, it was led by Prince Edward of England (later King Edward I, or Edward Longshanks for you Braveheart fans), who had negotiated a deal with Charles to land a joint army at Acre in 1271.
+As for the Crusades themselves, well, the Ninth Crusade got going right after the Eighth collapsed.
+In fact, it was led by Prince Edward of England (later King Edward I, or Edward Longshanks for you Braveheart fans), who had negotiated a deal with Charles to land a joint army at Acre in 1271.
 Charles, his army still reeling from disease and having difficulty making safe passage across the choppy Mediterranean, never showed up.
-Edward’s small force raided around the countryside and made an alliance with the Mongols, but ultimately it accomplished nothing, largely because there was really nothing left to be accomplished.
+Edward’s small force raided around the countryside and made an alliance with the Mongols, but ultimately it accomplished nothing, largely because there was really nothing in the Holy Land left to be accomplished.

 There was little enthusiasm for Crusading in Europe anymore, so it was hard to raise a large enough army to make any real headway, and the rump Crusader state couldn’t contribute much more than a friendly port to the effort (and even that was lost when Acre fell to the Mamluks in 1291).
-The Eighth-Ninth Crusade (they’re often grouped together since they happened almost simultaneously and were two parts of what was suppose to be a joint effort) was really the end of the line for the Crusading movement; there was a “Tenth Crusade” in 1365 that briefly captured the Egyptian city of Alexandria, but that was really a war between Cyprus and Egypt that got dressed up as a “Crusade” for PR reasons.
+There was a “Tenth Crusade” in 1365 that briefly captured the Egyptian city of Alexandria, but that was a war between Cyprus and Egypt that got dressed up as a “Crusade” for PR reasons.
+In reality, the Eighth-Ninth Crusade (they’re often grouped together since they happened almost simultaneously and were two parts of what was suppose to be a joint effort) was the end of the line for the Crusading movement.